-Berlin is a decidedly white-collar town, with fully 90.12% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Berlin is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Berlin who work in sales jobs (18.26%), office and administrative support (13.15%), and food service (11.39%).
+Berlin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Berlin is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Berlin who work in food service (13.39%), sales jobs (12.30%), and office and administrative support (10.26%).

-Berlin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Berlin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Berlin citizens is substantially higher than the typical US community, as 29.35% of adults in Berlin have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Berlin citizens is substantially higher than the typical US community, as 30.24% of adults in Berlin have at least a bachelor's degree.

-The per capita income in Berlin in 2010 was $28,824, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,296 for a family of four.
+The per capita income in Berlin in 2018 was $29,084, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $116,336 for a family of four.
 However, Berlin contains both very wealthy and poor people as well.

 The most common language spoken in Berlin is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Polish and Spanish.